-Valuations are provided bi-annually for the periods January to June and July to December.
+Valuations are provided annually for the period July to June.

 In instances where the commuted sum figures as set out in the table below are disputed then this must be made in writing to Angus Council, within six weeks of the date of publication.